abelcondear/programming/analysis/working-for-foreign-enterprise.md

-## Relationship between employer and the candidate
+## Relationship between employer and candidate

 The foreign country needs that the candidate accomplishes the following requirements:

 - Someone who talks the language very fluently
-- Someone who can work along the same time zone that the employer needs
+- Someone who can work along the time zone that the employer needs
 - Someone who understands the culture from the foreign country
 - Someone who is experienced in working with foreign countries
 - Someone who understands about complex projects